snoyberg/yesoddocs/book/basics.markdown

 Fortunately, there's a nice solution to this: [wai-handler-devel](http://hackage.haskell.org/package/wai-handler-devel-0.1.0.1) embeds a Haskell interpreter and automatically reloads code changes for you.
 This can be a great way to develop your Yesod projects, and when you're ready to to move to production, you can compile against a more efficient backend.
 The Yesod site template comes built in with a script to do this for you.

 It's a little bit more involved to set up your code to be used by wai-handler-devel, so our examples will just use basicHandler.
-But as a simple example, try placing the following in HelloWorld.hs:
+But as a simple example, try saving the following as HelloWorld.hs:

 ~basics-devel